Why not Join a Community?

 This list of the Top 17 Myths about Intentional Communities should help to dispel some common concerns!

-Diana Leafe Christian put this list together and explains each in much more detail in her book, Finding Community, available in the FIC Bookstore:
+Diana Leafe Christian put this list together and explains each in much more detail in her book, Finding Community.

 17 Myths About Intentional Communities